Contrastive Self-supervised Neural Architecture Search: Experimental Details

 \subsection{Neural Architecture Validation}

 We follow the setup used in \cite{zoph2018learning,liu2018darts,liu2018progressive,real2019regularized}, where the first and second nodes of cell $C_{k}$ are set to be compatible to the outputs of cell $C_{k-2}$ and $C_{k-1}$, respectively.
-All reduction cells are located in 1/2 and 2/3 of the depth, which has stride two for all operations linked to the input node.
+All reduction cells are located in 1/2 and 2/3 of the depth, which has stride equals two for all operations linked to the input node.

-We construct a large network for the CIFAR-10 dataset, including $24$ layers with $42$ initial num channels.
+We construct a large network for the CIFAR-10 dataset, including $20$ layers with $36$ initial channels.
 The train setting is employed from existing studies \cite{zoph2016neural,zoph2018learning,liu2018darts,liu2018progressive,real2019regularized}, offering more regularization on training, which includes: cutout \cite{devries2017improved} of length 16, linearly path drop out with probability $0.2$ and auxiliary classifier (located in 2/3 maximum depth of the network) with weight $0.4$.
-We train the network for $1200$ epochs using batch size $128$.
+We train the network for $600$ epochs using batch size $128$.
 The chosen optimizer is momentum SGD with learning rate $\eta = 0.025$, momentum = $0.9$, weights decay $3\times 10^{-4}$ and gradient clip of $5$.
 The entire training process takes three days on one single GPU.

-Regarding the ImageNet dataset, the input resolution is set to be $224 \times 224$, and the allowed number of multiply-add operations is less than 600, which is restricted for mobile settings.
-We train a network having $20$ cells and $54$ initial channels for 600 epochs with a batch size of $128$.
+Regarding the ImageNet dataset, the input resolution is set to be $224 \times 224$, and the allowed number of multiply-add operations is less than 600 number of operations, which is restricted for mobile settings.
+We train a network having $14$ cells and $48$ initial channels for $250$ epochs with a batch size of $128$.
 The learning rate is set at $\eta = 0.1$ with decay rate $0.97$ and decay period of $2.5$.
-We use the same auxiliary module as the invalidation phase of CIFAR-10.
-We set the SGD optimizer at momentum of 0.9, and weights decay $3 \times 10^{-5}$.
+We use the same auxiliary module as the evaluation phase of CIFAR-10.
+We set the SGD optimizer at a momentum of $0.9$, and weights decay $3 \times 10^{-5}$.